 \section{Abstract}

-Path-width of matroids naturally generalizes better known path-width of graphs, and is NP-hard by a reduction from the graph case.
+Path-width of matroids naturally generalizes the better known parameter of path-width for graphs, and is NP-hard by a reduction from the graph case.
 While the term {\em matroid path-width} was formally introduced by Geelen--Gerards--Whittle [JCTB 2006] in pure matroid theory, it was soon recognized by Kashyap [SIDMA 2008] that it is the same concept as long-studied so called trellis complexity in coding theory, later named {\em trellis-width}, and hence it is an interesting notion also from the algorithmic perspective.
-It follows from a result of Hlin\v{e}n\'y [JCTB 2006], that the problem to test whether a given matroid over a finite field has path-width at most $t$ is fixed-parameter tractable in~$t$, but this result does not give any clue about a corresponding path-decomposition.

-The first constructive, though rather complicated, FPT algorithm for path-width of matroids over a finite field has been given just recently by Jeong--Kim--Oum [SODA 2016].
-Here we give a much simpler {\em self-reduction} constructive FPT algorithm for the same problem.
-Precisely, we design an efficient routine that constructs an optimal path-decomposition of a matroid (even an abstract one, given by a rank oracle) using a ``black-box'' subroutine for testing whether the path-width of a matroid is at most~$t$.
-In connection with the aforementioned decision algorithm for path-width of matroids over a finite field we then get the desired constructive FPT algorithm.
+It follows from a result of Hlin\v{e}n\'y [JCTB 2006] that the decision problem, whether a given matroid over a finite field has path-width at most $t$, is fixed-parameter tractable (FPT) in~$t$, but this result does not give any clue about constructing a path-decomposition.
+The first constructive and rather complicated FPT algorithm for path-width of matroids over a finite field was given by Jeong--Kim--Oum [SODA 2016].
+Here we propose a simpler ``{self-reduction}'' FPT algorithm for a path-decomposition.
+Precisely, we design an efficient routine that constructs an optimal path-decomposition of a matroid by calling any subroutine for testing whether the path-width of a matroid is at most~$t$ (such as the aforementioned decision algorithm for matroid path-width).